Welcome

 The Season of Lent

 Printed copies of the Devotional will be available in the Narthex of the Sanctuary and at the reception desk in the Ministries Center.
 You also can access the Devotional online.
-Written by the pastors, staff, and members of the congregation on the Ten Commandments, we will walk together through the Commandments, both in this devotional and in our Sunday worship.
+Written by the pastors, staff, and members of the congregation on the Parables of Jesus, we will explore how these stories reveal the heart of his teachings, illustrate the depth of his pastoral care, and challenge us to embrace the justice and grace of God's kingdom.
 For more info., contact the This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 5:30 p.m.
-Family Service with Imposition of Ashes, Chapel and Livestream.
+Family Service with Imposition of Ashes, Chapel.

 The Rev. Rachel Pedersen will preach.

 7:00 p.m.
-Service with Imposition of Ashes, Sanctuary and Livestream.
+Service with Imposition of Ashes, Sanctuary and Livestreamed.

 Adult Education Opportunities in Lent

-This Lenten season, we will experience and learn more about Christian prayer traditions in conjunction with our 2023 BMPC Lenten Devotional and worship, which walks through the Lord’s Prayer each week.
+This Lenten season, we will experience and learn more about Jesus's teachings with our 2025 BMPC Lenten Devotional and worship, which walks through the Parables of Jesus each week.
 For more info., contact the This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 Digging Deeper Bible Study